ulyssa/iamb.chat/src/messages/README.md

 > text editor, you can use the `:editor` command to launch your configured
 > `$EDITOR`.

+## Message Slash Commands

+You can prefix a message with several different slash commands to change the message type or format:

+- `/me` to send an emote message
+- `/html`/`/h` to send an HTML body
+- `/plain`/`/p` to send a plaintext body

+These slash commands won't appear with any special effects in __iamb__, but do produce effects in other clients:

+- `/confetti` to add confetti effects
+- `/fireworks` to add fireworks effects
+- `/hearts` to add floating hearts
+- `/snowfall` to add snowfall effects
+- `/rainfall` to add rainfall effects
+- `/spaceinvaders` to add falling [Space Invaders]

 ## Message Scrollback

 You can scroll through messages from the message bar using the following keys: